gchq/stroom-docs/install-guide/upgrades/6_to_7_upgrade.md

 Stroom v7 runs on mysql v8.
 The upgrade path for MySQL is 5.6 => 5.7.33 => 8.x

-To ensure the database is up to date `mysql_upgrade` neeeds to be run using the 5.7.33 binaries, [see](https://dev.mysql.com/doc/refman/8.0/en/mysql-upgrade.html).
+To ensure the database is up to date `mysql_upgrade` neeeds to be run using the 5.7.33 binaries, [see (external link)](https://dev.mysql.com/doc/refman/8.0/en/mysql-upgrade.html).

 This is the process for upgrading the database.
 All of these commands are using the v7 stack.